tanguyenvn/blockchain-pos/README.md

 ## Suggested improvements
 - Currently, all data is stored in process' memory.
 We can improve it by storing data in a persistent storage e.g. LevelDB
 - Shorten the addresses of sender and receiver.
 So far, we're using public keys
+- What if a staker is selected to be the next forger but is offline?

 ## Getting started